douglasgreen/outlines/science/physics.md

 ### Mass-Energy Equivalence

-Perhaps the most famous equation in physics, \( E=mc^2 \), arises from special relativity.
+Perhaps the most famous equation in physics, $`E=mc^2`$, arises from special relativity.
 It expresses the concept of mass-energy equivalence:

-- **\( E=mc^2 \)**: This equation states that energy (E) and mass (m) are interchangeable; they are different forms of the same thing.
-In this equation, \( c \) is the speed of light in a vacuum.
+- **$`E=mc^2`$**: This equation states that energy (E) and mass (m) are interchangeable; they are different forms of the same thing.
+In this equation, $`c`$ is the speed of light in a vacuum.
 The implication is that a small amount of mass can be converted into a very large amount of energy, as observed in nuclear reactions in the sun and nuclear power plants.

 Special relativity fundamentally altered our understanding of space and time, uniting them into a single interwoven continuum known as spacetime.
 It has applications in various fields, from particle physics and cosmology to enabling the precise time measurements required for GPS technology.